Points League Primer (Fantasy Baseball)

 Closers aren’t sexy, but starting pitchers who qualify as relievers are

 Closers are seriously devalued in weekly head-to-head formats.
-Kenley Jansen can make a dent in your rotisserie league standings, but in a points league, forget about it.
+Kirby Yates can make a dent in your rotisserie league standings, but in a points league, his impact is hardly as substantial.
 Closers throw few innings and can go an entire week without a save or even without pitching a single inning.

 But starting pitchers who qualify as relief pitchers?
 That’s the ticket.

-Rather than sit there hoping your closer got into the game, owners of this commodity could relax, knowing they were guaranteed fairly significant points from at least one of their RP spots each week.
+Rather than sit there hoping your closer got into the game, owners of this commodity could relax, knowing they were guaranteed fairly significant points from at least one of their RP spots each week, particularly in a two-start week.

 So when you’re in your points league draft, and you see an SP that qualifies as an RP, don’t be afraid to pull the trigger a little early this year.
 Because even if he gives you mediocre numbers again, they’ll make a difference coming from an RP slot.